What’s Coming Up on the May 2025 World Athletics Calendar?

 May 31 Kip Keino Classic

-The Kip Keino Classic is a gold tour events that’s both one of the top meetings in Africa and the world.
+The Kip Keino Classic is a gold tour event that’s both one of the top meetings in Africa and the world.
 It’s set to take place in Nairobi.
 Last year, we saw Ethan Katzberg, World and Olympic champion, toss 84.38m in the hammer throw.

 May 31–01 – Hypomeeting Götzis